 Trinity Christian College and the North American Christians in Social Work (NACSW) are pleased to announce a new memorandum of understanding to mark the co-location of NACSW’s corporate headquarters on Trinity’s campus, effective June 1, 2020.

 Associate Professor of Nursing and Department Chair Tina Decker ’06, DNP, recently talked with the Illinois Association of Colleges of Nursing about how the expectations and requirements of nurses have changed during the pandemic and how nurses can adapt.

-As part of his Convocation address, Professor of Year Yudha Thianto talked about how our individual stories become one big family story.
+As part of his Convocation address, Professor of the Year Yudha Thianto talked about how our individual stories become one big family story.
 “Together, we will accomplish the calling that He has given us.”

 Nothing can stop the spirit and generosity of the Trinity community!
 For the 34th year, participants and sponsors came together for the annual Trinity Athletics Club (TAC) Golf Classic, raising money for student-athlete scholarships.

 NAIA publicly announced a decision to postpone national championships for fall sports to spring 2021.
 The CCAC has concurrently announced a unanimous decision to postpone conference competition and championships to spring.